Venture Capital Catalyst Initiative

 In line with the Government's objectives, VCCI includes a comprehensive focus on enhancing diversity and increasing the participation of women across the venture capital ecosystem.
 All applicants are expected to demonstrate how their strategies advance these objectives, and will be evaluated on this basis.
 Successful candidates will be required to report on the gender balance of the fund managers and entrepreneurs they support.

-The Government of Canada is currently seeking applications from diverse and talented Canadians who are interested in participating in the Venture Capital Catalyst Initiative Selection Committee.
+Following an open process posted through the Departmental Appointment Opportunities webpage, the Government of Canada received applications from diverse and talented Canadians who expressed interest in participating in the Venture Capital Catalyst Initiative Selection Committee.
+From these applications, the Government has assembled five highly qualified industry experts to form this Committee.

-The chair and members of the selection committee will evaluate incoming proposals and provide recommendations to the Deputy Minister of ISED on which applicants to select for VCCI.
+The co-chairs and members of the selection committee will evaluate incoming proposals and provide recommendations to the Deputy Minister of ISED on which applicants to select for VCCI.
 Members of the committee will act on a part-time, volunteer basis.
-The term of this commitment is expected to be from February to June, 2018.

 Telephone (toll-free in Canada): 1-800-328-6189